The Top TOEFL Speaking Templates for All Speaking Tasks

 TOEFL Independent Speaking Task 1

 Here, there will be an opinion-based choice between some options.
-The question will ask you to make a decision on your preference between the choices, along with some reasons to support your choice.
+The question will often ask you to make a decision on your preference between the choices, along with some reasons to support your choice.
 The truth is, it doesn’t really matter whether you choose A or B, as long as you can back it up with good supporting reasons.
 Don’t hesitate.
 Just trust yourself, decide, and defend your choice.
-TOEFL test takers from 2018 reported the following types of questions as ones which you’ll potentially encounter.
+There are other styles of questions as well.
+TOEFL test takers from 2019 reported the following types of questions as ones which you’ll potentially encounter.

 Agree or Disagree: Do you agree or disagree with the following statement?
 If you’re asked this kind of question, your goal will be to try to provide reasons as to why you agree with the idea, or why you don’t.
 Here’s an example to help you get started: Do you agree or disagree with the following statement?
 With the popularity of the technology that focuses on entertainment, people read fewer books than before.